BradStell/xIO-API/README.md

 4) This end point has a table containing information about the API's functionality.<br>

 ### Notes
-This module was not built with eclipse, rather I built it from scratch with just nodejs.
+This module was not built with express, rather I built it from scratch with just nodejs.
 It currently has no database functionality.
 I understand this will be the end goal.
 However, since we do not have our own densely populated database, I have routed the xIO API directly to its corresponding repository API call.

 Also, This API currently only works with a local setup.
 If this is what you are looking for, I will start to implement a cloud functionality into the scaffolding.